-Only bonds issued by corporate, sovereign or sub-sovereign issuers are eligible for the index.
+Only bonds issued by corporate or sub-sovereign issuers are eligible for the index.
 The sub-sovereign issuers include (but are not limited to) agencies and local governments as well as certain state-owned enterprises depending on the level of state support and commitment.
-All new issuers are classified according to the classification scheme.
+All new issuers are classified according to the classification scheme outlined in section 3.